My Role

 The Project

+Having all questions appear on one page was also no longer recommended because previous research at the VA indicated that showing one question at a time reduced cognitive load for users.
 A new pattern needed to be implemented that only showed one question per page.
-This is called the sub-task pattern.
+At the VA, this is called the sub-task pattern.
 This pattern has a review page at the end of the flow that allows users to check and edit their answers.
-While implementing this pattern, the team realized that there wasn’t an existing design that allows users to edit their answers on questions that contained complicated branching logic.
+While implementing this pattern, I found that there wasn’t an existing design that allows users to edit their answers on questions that contained complicated branching logic.

+Having all questions appear on one page was also no longer recommended because previous research at the VA indicated that showing one question at a time reduced cognitive load for users.
 A new pattern needed to be implemented that only showed one question per page.
-This is called the sub-task pattern.
+At the VA, this is called the sub-task pattern.
 This pattern has a review page at the end of the flow that allows users to check and edit their answers.
-While implementing this pattern, the team realized that there wasn’t an existing design that allows users to edit their answers on questions that contained complicated branching logic.
+While implementing this pattern, I found that there wasn’t an existing design that allows users to edit their answers on questions that contained complicated branching logic.

 The Challenges